 Healing from a dental extraction usually takes anywhere from a few days up to a week.
 It’s important to keep the extraction site clean and to avoid foods that require a lot of heavy chewing.
 Something to watch for is dry socket, which is a rare but painful dental occurrence that results from a blood clot forming in the space where the tooth was removed.
 Signs of dry socket may include pain and bad breath.

-If you think you may need a dental extraction, give Boyle Family Dental a call and schedule an exam as soon as possible.
+If you think you may need a dental extraction in Idaho Falls, give Boyle Family Dental a call and schedule an exam as soon as possible.